ghulammustafa06/picture_perfect/README.md

    ```bash
    git clone https://github.com/ghulammustafa06/picture_perfect
    ```
-2. Open `index.html` in your preferred web browser to view the application.

 ## Contributing

-We welcome contributions to improve PicturePerfect!
+Welcome contributions to improve PicturePerfect!
 To contribute:

 1. Fork the repository.
 2. Create a new branch: